FAForever/wiki-pages/Development/AI/AI-Modding.md

 The base forged alliance files can be found at: `C:\Program Files (x86)\Steam\steamapps\common\Supreme Commander Forged Alliance\gamedata` Or for the non-steam version: `C:\Program Files (x86)\THQ\Gas Powered Games\Supreme Commander - Forged Alliance\gamedata`

-Meanwhile FAF files can be found: `C:\ProgramData\FAForever\gamedata`.
-I'd recommend making a copy of the Lua files from these in a separate location so you can view them without accidently editing them and causing a desync (or alternatively just using the main FAF github for searching/viewing code, which has the benefit of being up to date for the latest version).
+Meanwhile, FAF files can be found: `C:\ProgramData\FAForever\gamedata`.
+I'd recommend making a copy of the Lua files from these in a separate location so you can view them without accidentally editing them and causing a desync (or just using the main FAF GitHub for searching/viewing code, which has the benefit of being up to date for the latest version).

 E.g. for the FAF data, I think the lua.nx2 is the main file used.
 To access the files, rename the copy’s file extension to.zip, and you should be able to extract their contents.
 You can then e.g. open the entire folder in Intellij which will allow you to search every script within that folder (and subfolders) in one go.
-- Built in functions
+- Built-in functions

 The below link also appears to give a list of core/global functions that can be used (I’ve not tested these to see if they all work, or even if they’re for FAF rather than SupCom2, but speed2 confirmed they’re for FA): [LUADOC](https://wiki.faforever.com/en/Modding/LUADOC)

-With thanks to speed2 for the link, some FAF functions are also documented in this [link](https://github.com/FAForever/fa/tree/deploy/fafdevelop/engine)
+With Thanks to speed2 for the link, some FAF functions are also documented in this [link](https://github.com/FAForever/fa/tree/deploy/fafdevelop/engine)

-The AI development guide referred to initially also includes an index of built in functions found to be of use, split by category, at the end of the guide.
+The AI development guide referred to initially also includes an index of built-in functions found to be of use, split by category, at the end of the guide.
 -	Unit blueprints

-The following website contains key information for each blueprint by analysing the code on github: https://unitdb.faforever.com
+The following website contains key information for each blueprint by analysing the code on GitHub: https://unitdb.faforever.com
 Therefore, if you want to see all data available on a unit blueprint, if you load up the building/unit in question, the website then has a hyperlink on the unit blueprint ID which takes you to the underlying code itself.
-Note though that the website summarising each blueprint can be out of date, so to be sure you're getting the latest information you'd want to check the underlying blueprint code on github.
+Note though that the website summarising each blueprint can be out of date, so to be sure you're getting the latest information you'd want to check the underlying blueprint code on Git Hub.

 E.g. the following is the code for a [T1 Aeon Engineer](https://github.com/FAForever/fa/blob/develop/units/UAL0105/UAL0105_unit.bp) If you have a blueprint object in your code, you can then reference the information contained in this code.